 PRIOR PERMISSION must be obtained from the Division Chair before taking an off-campus course.
-The Approval for Course to be Taken at Another College Form (available in the Express Center) must be filled out with appropriate justification and signatures (student's advisor, Registrar, and Division Chair).
+The Approval for Course to be Taken at Another College Form (available in the Express Center or online at https://my.csm.edu/Services/Registrar/default.aspx) must be filled out with appropriate justification and signatures (student's advisor, Registrar, and Division Chair).